-When we decided to implement Global Animal Partnership’s 5-Step™ Animal Welfare Standards Rating Program, we knew it would make a positive impact for farm animals and the farmers who raise them.
+When we decided to implement Global Animal Partnership’s 5-Step™ Animal Welfare Standards Rating Program opens in a new tab, we knew it would make a positive impact for farm animals and the farmers who raise them.
 In addition to these 5-Step standards, Whole Foods Market has strict animal welfare requirements for all slaughter plants that process the meat we sell.

 Not only is each plant audited annually by trained third party auditors to a set of strict criteria, but they are then reviewed and approved by our own in-house team of experts in animal welfare and food safety.
-Bell & Evans, one of our national chicken suppliers, has taken these requirements a step further and implemented an alternative way to process chicken: Slow Induction Anesthesia (SIA), also known as controlled-atmosphere stunning.
+Bell & Evans opens in a new tab, one of our national chicken suppliers, has taken these requirements a step further and implemented an alternative way to process chicken: Slow Induction Anesthesia (SIA), also known as controlled-atmosphere stunning.

 Scott Sechler, owner of Bell & Evans, spent 15 years researching the best way to process chickens.
 He toured many European processing plants and analyzed their controlled-atmosphere stunning systems before building his own custom version.